FenixAlliance/ABS.Docs/English/Web-Apps/View-Components.md

 - Define an `InvokeAsync` method that returns a `Task<IViewComponentResult>` or a synchronous Invoke method that returns an `IViewComponentResult`.
 - Typically initializes a model and passes it to a view by calling the ViewComponent View method.
 - Parameters come from the calling method, not HTTP.
 There's no model binding.
 - Are not reachable directly as an HTTP endpoint.
-They're invoked from your code (usually in a view).
+They're invoked from your code (usually in view).
 A view component never handles a request.
 - Are overloaded on the signature rather than any details from the current HTTP request.

+## View search path
+The Alliance Business Suite searches for ViewComponents using the Alliance Business Model Schema.
+It will use case insensitive search by `Name` and `Id` for the ViewComponent.
+If the View Component is not rendered, no errors will be thrown,

 ## Perform synchronous work
 The framework handles invoking a synchronous `Invoke` method if you don't need to perform asynchronous work.
 The following method creates a synchronous Invoke view component: